ibm-cloud-docs/log-analysis/exclude_logs_from_agent.md

     ```
     {: codeblock}

-    You can also exclude logs by namespace.
-For example, to exclude all of the *kube-system* logs, enter:
+    To exclude logs by namespace, for example, to exclude all of the *kube-system* logs, enter:

     ```
     - name: LOGDNA_EXCLUDE